Ahmed-Amr777/MCP_REVERSE_ENGINEERING/README.md

 ### Prerequisites

-- Python 3.8 or higher
+- Python 3.10 or higher
-- pip (Python package manager)
+- pip (Python package manager) or uv (recommended)

 ### Step 1: Clone the Repository